kobolabs/metadata-style-guide/README.md

 ### Best Practice	</br>
 > Please always include a subject code so customers can more easily find your ebooks.
 Category codes help discoverability on site.
 Your chosen codes correspond to our category stores on site, so the more specific you can be, the better.
 >
-> While it's beneficial to have a main subject, please include additional subject codes with increasing precision so your target audience will find your books.
+> While it's beneficial to have a main subject, you can include additional subject codes with increasing precision so your target audience will find your books.

  Info              | Excel                       | ONIX 2.1                   | ONIX 3.0